StateMapper/StateMapper/documentation/manuals/SOLDIERS.md

 # References:

-Reading the [Developer's guide](DEVELOPERS.md#top) can also help, since it contains important information about the software's processing layer.
+Reading the [Developer's guide](DEVELOPERS.md#top) can also be useful, since it contains important information about the software's processing layers.